Jbleezy/BO1-Reimagined/README.md

 * Trap pieces are already in place
 * Barriers in the spawn room no longer reset
 * Pack-a-punch machine will stay available for as long as the defcon room is active
+* Glass barriers, wall barriers, and metal barriers can now all be rebuilt
+* Zombies can now attack players through glass barriers, wall barriers, and metal barriers
+* Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take effect if the barrier was rebuilt right after it got destroyed
+* Fixed a bug where glass barriers and wall barriers were destroyed at slightly incorrect times

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second